Blagnac: Education

 The private school is Établissement Le Ferradou, serving primary through senior high.

 The European aircraft manufacturer Airbus has also one of its eight worldwide training centres : Airbus Training Centre Europe.

 Transport

+The commune is served by Toulouse–Blagnac Airport which can be accessed by car and bus.

 Local transport is operated by Tisséo.
 Buses 70 and 71 run to Jeanne d'Arc (connection with Line B of the Toulouse Metro) and bus 66 runs to St Cyprien République (connection with Line A), both in the city centre.
-Bus 25 circles the suburb and stops at the Airport, and bus 17 connects Blagnac to Mondonville, toward the northwest.
+Bus 25 circles the suburb and stops at the airport, and bus 17 connects Blagnac to Mondonville, toward the northwest.
 A shuttlebus (navette) connects the Airport to the city centre.
 A new tramway now operates southwards to the Toulouse Arènes station where it connects with Line A of the Metro.

 Car attack

 On 10 November 2017 a man drove into three students, aged between 22 and 23, outside their college.
 One was in a serious condition.
 It was thought the driver was suffering from major psychological problems.
 A public prosecutor at the time said there was no evidence the attack was linked to terrorism.